-Grzegorz Pinkosz Dariusz Hajek Maciej Lubnauer President of the Vice-President of the Management Board Management Board Management Board Management Board
+Grzegorz Pinkosz Maciej Lubnauer

+esident of the Management Board Vice-President of the Management Board

+Iwona Banik

+Person responsible for bookkeeping

-| Iwona Banik Person responsible for keeping accounting records
+eław.
+16 March 2017 Person responsible for

 DIRECTORS' REPORT ON THE OPERATIONS OF TOYA S.A.
-GROUPIN 2015
+GROUPIN 2016

 Contents